Asset Allocation tutorial and primer for investors and financial advisors.

 Using Asset Allocation Strategies Helps and Saves You in Many Ways

-For example, if the S&P 500 goes down 20%, you'll probably be down less than 17%.
+For example, with a well-allocated portfolio, if the S&P 500 goes down 20%, you'll probably be down less than 17%.
 This is because you'd have less exposure to stocks when you hold other asset classes.
 If you're a stock / ETF picker or a market timer, chances are you'll be down over 25%.

 • Asset allocation saves you a lot of time.
 Other than updating mutual funds and quarterly rebalancing, you don't have to pay much attention to investment portfolios.
 If you really want to minimize time, you can use index funds or index ETFs, which rarely need to be monitored or updated (but still need to be rebalanced).